 Added by AALP on February 21, 2015 at 4:50pm — No Comments

 Today's International Study Tour got off to an early start with a visit to Lo Valledor Wholesale Market in Santiago.
 Similar to the Ontario Food Terminal, Lo Valledor trades about 90% of the fruits and vegetables in Chile, with daily transactions totalling over $5 million US dollars.
-The most unique product that is…Continue
+The most unique product that is sold is dried seaweed.

 Added by AALP on February 21, 2015 at 4:22pm — No Comments

 We started off day four of our International Study Tour learning about the Chilean economy at Scotiabank.
 Chile has the fifth largest economy in Latin America and has seen significant growth in their economy over the last 30 years.
-The Canadian Dollar and the Chilean Peso react to the world economy in a similar…Continue
+The Canadian Dollar and the Chilean Peso react to the world economy in a similar fashion; when one appreciates the other tends to appreciate as…Continue

 Added by AALP on February 18, 2015 at 5:35pm — No Comments

 Our morning began with a great breakfast at the hotel followed by a speaker from ASOEX which is the Chilean Association of Fruit Exports.
-As a not for profit organization, they facilitate the export process, stimulate research and innovation and encourage industry training by defending the sectors…Continue
+As a not for profit organization, they facilitate the export process, stimulate research and innovation and encourage industry training by defending the sectors interests, managing agreements, administration of inspection…Continue

 Added by AALP on February 18, 2015 at 5:21pm — No Comments